 ANT1 - ADP/ATP Translocase 1 - SLC25A4

-There are four knowm members of the ANT family expressed in humans: SLC25A4 (ANT 1), SLC25A5 (ANT 2), SLC25A6 (ANT 3) and SLC25A31 (ANT 4)
+There are four knowm members of the ANT family expressed in humans: SLC25A4 (ANT1), SLC25A5 (ANT2), SLC25A6 (ANT3) and SLC25A31 (ANT4)

-ANT 1 is the major ANT transporter in human cells and the archetypal protein of this family.
+ANT1 is three-fold symmetric and monomeric, with the translocation pathway for the substrate through the centre.
 It contains six transmembrane α-helices that form a barrel that results in a deep cone-shaped depression accessible from the outside where the substrate binds.

 Free ADP is transported from the cytoplasm to the mitochondrial matrix, while ATP produced from oxidative phosphorylation is transported from the mitochondrial matrix to the cytoplasm, thus providing the cells with its main energy currency.